 Norma "Jeanie" Heiden - You always had a nasty rooster out there too that would come after you.
 You’d be scared stiff.
 I remember Ma would kill the chickens.
 She hold them down and take the ax and cut off the heads and then dunk them in hot water.
 Then she’d pick the feathers off them and we’d have to pull out those darn pinfeathers.
 She’d cut them all up and soak them in some sort of saltwater over night.
 The next morning, boy, that would make the best chicken!
 They don’t taste like that now.

-Mary Lou (Heiden) Opfermann - My dad used to cut the heads off like that on Saturday.
+Mary Lou (Heiden) Opfermann - My dad (Leo Heiden) used to cut the heads off like that on Saturday.
 Then he’d let them run around and us kids would laugh.
 Then he’d dip them in hot water and come in and dump them on the table.
 That was the end of his part.
 It was Mother’s job from then on.

 Wilma (Heiden) Bicking - When we first got married, Bill noticed that William and Helen always had chickens in the freezer.
 He said, “Why don’t we put some chickens in our freezer too?”